It is quite simple to submit a survey of the problems, conversely, it is difficult to find appropriate solutions and implement them.

 Then, it goes without saying that when resources are very poor, therefore those who want to acquire a leading position must sharpen their wits.
 Maybe this is precisely the most important lesson that we have learnt during the economic recession.

-1) The replacement of the “impairment” function (in the strictest meaning of the word) with a hybrid solutionwhich combines the drive-by activities relating to credit quality such asthe credit controls and sample checks of the mortgaged assets (marketing and cross-selling activities facilitated by a better knowledge of the situations),the sale of insurance products and the easing of new credits to creditworthy subjects also with the purpose of improving and enhancing the efficiency of the goods object of the guarantee;
+1) The replacement of the “impairment” function (in the strictest meaning of the word) with a hybrid solution which combines the drive-by activities relating to loan quality such as the loan controls and sample checks of the mortgaged assets (marketing and cross-selling activities facilitated by a better knowledge of the situations), the sale of insurance products and the easing of new loans to creditworthy subjects also with the purpose of improving and enhancing the efficiency of the goods object of the guarantee;

 2) The promotion of clear and ultimate reforms of the legislation on bankruptcy, with well-defined times and costs for the promoters and the streamlining of the extrajudicial approaches;